ThibaMahlezana/Flutter-Clones/README.md

 # Flutter-Clones

+These are the clones of one the most popular sites, programmed using Dart and Flutter.

-1. Facebook-Clone
+1. Twitter Clone
-2. Twitter-Clone
+2. Facebook Clone
-3. Instagram-Clone
+3. Instagram Clone
-4. Uber-Clone
+4. TikTok Clone
-5. Zoom-Clone
+5. Zoom Clone
+6. Uber Clone
+7. Spotify Clone

+### :warning: Disclaimer : Cloned for educational purposes only.